misterdjules/node-fast/README.md

 The Fast protocol is intended for internal systems.
 It does not support authentication.
-Neither the client nor server implementations are hardened against bad behavior from byzantine clients (e.g., denial-of-service protection).
+Neither the client nor server implementations are hardened against byzantine behavior (e.g., denial-of-service attacks).

 Previous implementations of the Fast protocol supported cancellation, but it was dangerous to use with servers that did not support it, and there was no way to tell if the server did support it.
 As a result, this implementation does not support cancellation of in-flight requests.
-(There's an `abort()` function in the client API, but it just logically aborts the request.)
+(There's an `abort()` function in the client API, but it only causes the request stream to fail.
+The underlying RPC continues executing and incoming messages are ignored.)

 Early versions of the original node-fast module used a [buggy](https://github.com/alexgorbatchev/node-crc/issues/29) CRC